Last Updated: 2022/11/23

 Help Ukraine Vancouver Island

-Vancouver Island, BC - A volunteer-run website that provides information for Ukrainians and Canadians.
-Offers information on resources, housing and finding a host, events, local organizations, news, job postings, free household items, and more.
+Vancouver Island, BC - A volunteer-run organization supporting displaced Ukrainians across Vancouver Island.
+The website offers information on resources, housing and finding a host, events, local organizations, news, job postings, free household items, and more.
 For Canadians, it offers information on how to donate, volunteer, or host Ukrainians.
-Visit: https://ukrainehelpvi.ca/
+Online form for Ukrainians to request help.

 Settlement services are available to assist with finding housing.